nipil/open-fil-pilote-esp-idf/mockserver/README.md

 it seems you cannot use a /api/* route

-it seems you get the embedded home UI only when the staticDir (aka ../components/ofp-webserver here) is not present
+it seems you get the embedded home UI only when the static (aka ../components/ofp-webserver here) is not present